AnotheRealitySrl/Reflectis-Documentation/docs/CK/visualscripting/networking/Synchronization.md

 ![VisualScripting](/img/networkvs_3.png)

 :::danger[Warning]
-It’s important that after adding the variables, you press on the "**Not synced**" button next to each individual variable, if you want to **synchronize** it, so that it’s seen updated in multiplayer.
+It’s important that after adding the variables, you press on the "**Not synced**" button next to each individual variable to change it to "**synced**", if you want to **synchronize** it, so that it’s seen updated in multiplayer.
 :::